Privacy Policy

 ffmpeg; photos are downloaded from storage, composited into a 720×1280 video with crossfades and an audio track, and uploaded back to storage as an .mp4.
 Once rendered, the .mp4 is a self‑contained file: it embeds the photos used.
 See section 7 for how long reels are kept and how reel deletion behaves.

-All processing happens on Picley's own servers in the European Union.
+All processing happens on Picley's own servers in the United States.
 Your photos, face data, and reel videos are never used to train AI models, are never sent to OpenAI, Anthropic, Google AI, or any other third‑party AI provider, and are never made available to anyone outside the album members.

 4. How information is shared